Blue Square Alliance Against Hate: Ad campaigns

-On October 30, 2022, the Foundation to Combat Antisemitism (FCAS) sponsored an ad encouraging people to denounce hate against Jewish people.
-The ad aired during NFL games and was titled "Stand Up to Jewish Hate".
-This action came in response to antisemitic comments made by Kanye West and later Kyrie Irving.
-Kraft invested $25 million in the "Stand Up to Jewish Hate" campaign which launched through the foundation in March 2023 to raise awareness concerning antisemitism found online.
-The foundation's executive director indicated that ads would air during the NFL draft, NBA and NHL playoffs as well as by social media influencers.
+October 2022 — FCAS sponsored its first high-profile ad, encouraging people to denounce hate against Jews.
+The ad, titled "Stand Up to Jewish Hate", aired during NFL football games.
+This action came in response to antisemitic comments made by singer Kanye West and later basketball player Kyrie Irving.
+Kraft invested $25 million in the #StandUptoJewishHate campaign, and the foundation's executive director indicated that the ads would air during the NFL draft, NBA and NHL playoffs as well as by social media influencers.